arcus-smart-home/arcusplatform/docs/hub.md

 $ scp iris2-system-2.13.22.jar  root@172.16.1.121:/data/agent/libs
 ```

 Once complete, reboot the hub or restart the hub agent, and it should use the updated trust store.
+Please note that if you factory reset the hub, the keystore will be blown away.

+### Unknowns

+I'm not sure how the platform actually authenticates the hub yet, since the certificate on the device doesn't directly relate to the hub id that the user claims.